COBOL Concepts:

 and in normal conditions (IF, ELSEIF statements), but not in WHERE conditions for VSAM unless the WHERE is a filter used in a BATCH program reading all records.

-BETWEEN gives a value range.
+a value range.
 For example

-WHERE (SQLTab.Balance BETWEEN
+SQLtab WHERE (SQLTab.Balance BETWEEN 1000 AND

-1000 AND 10000);
+10000);

 This is equivalent to: -

-WHERE (SQLTab.
+SQLtab WHERE (SQLTab.

 The lower value should be given first: BETWEEN 10000 AND 1000 is always false.
 As with IN, values may be constants or fields, and you can use NOT to negate the condition.
-Note that AND is a keyword separating the two values, and is not the same as the boolean operator &.
+Note that AND is a keyword separating the two values, and is not the same as the Boolean operator &.

 BETWEEN